 If Bully is the Gremlins of Christmas-themed videogames, then Undertale is arguably its Home Alone counterpart: a whimsical story of a child left by themselves to fend against monsters who have no understanding of personal boundaries.

 Snowdin is an overwhelmingly charming and perpetually festive town in Undertale.
 It is adorned with fairy lights, presents, and a giant Christmas tree centrepiece, natch.
-It is also home to fan-favourite skeleton brothers Sans and Paryrus – two siblings who enjoy nothing than cracking jokes and cooking spaghetti, who take a liking to protagonist Frisk upon the first meeting.
-The rest of the town’s eccentric population, along with its nostalgia-inducing music and puzzles are more than enough to make you positively sick with Christmas cheer.
+It is also home to fan-favourite skeleton brothers Sans and Papyrus – two siblings who enjoy nothing more than cracking jokes and cooking spaghetti, who both take a liking to protagonist Frisk upon their first meeting.
+The rest of the town’s eccentric population, along with its nostalgia-inducing music and puzzles, are enough to make you positively sick with Christmas cheer.

 Hitman: Blood Money – You Better Watch Out…

 No Christmas is ever complete without a little bit of karma.
-In Hitman: Blood Money, Agent 47 has quite the lengthy naughty list, with one particular mission tasking you with infiltrating an opulent mountain lodge to assassinate a pornography tycoon and a senator’s son, who you can probably tell from that description alone are not the nicest folk in town.
+In Hitman: Blood Money, Agent 47 has quite the lengthy naughty list, with one particular mission tasking you with infiltrating an opulent mountain lodge to assassinate a pornography tycoon and a senator’s son, who you can probably tell from that description alone aren’t the nicest folks in town.

 Agent 47 looks particularly good in a Santa suit, but you probably won’t want whatever he’s bringing you.
-You will want to play Hitman 2’s limited-time Christmas event, however.
-It’s a repeat of last year’s event, this time called Holiday Hoarders, and takes place on the updated Paris map – reflective mirrors and all.
+You will want to play Hitman 3’s seasonal event, however.
+It’s a repeat of Hitman 2’s Holiday Hoarders event and takes place on the updated Paris map.
 Like all the best presents, it’s free, too.